-When it comes to getting dinner on the table, we’re all about making it as easy, delicious and kid-friendly as possible (if it’s healthy, then we do a little cheer).
-These 3-ingredient recipes are a breeze to put together, and they’re simple enough that your kids can lend a hand too.
+Who doesn’t love easy dinner ideas—especially if they’re delicious and kid-friendly?
+These 3-ingredient recipes are a cinch to put together, and they’re simple enough that the kids can lend a hand too.
 The best part?
 Your grocery store run just got so much easier.
 Keep reading to get the scoop.

 Slow Cooker Chicken Tacos